JnsRdnp/tomato_ads/README.md

 Couldn't record the whole desktop only the game screen so the button usage looks funky.
-Also the threading was not used very smartly.
+Also threading was not used very smartly.

 https://youtu.be/wxEt4TKdQnY